-As part of investing in your New Jersey outdoor living space, you will likely choose between building a deck or a patio in your backyard.
-Although people use the words patio and deck interchangeably, the structures are very different.
-Both are intended to last for years, so it’s important to carefully consider your options and what appeals best to you and your lifestyle.
+In New Jersey, outdoor living space is more popular than ever!
+Patios and decks in particular add value to homes and improve quality of life for homeowners.
+Although people use the words patio and deck interchangeably, these structures are very different.
+Both are intended to last for years, so it’s important to carefully consider your options and what works best for you and your lifestyle.

 Comparing Patios and Decks

 In the simplest of terms, decks are floating platforms extended off the rear of the house.
-Although decks can be built close to the ground, they are not set directly on top of it.
-Since decks are elevated, they typically include railings to act as a boundary.
-Decks usually extend off a lower-level room like the kitchen or family room.
-Most decks are constructed from wood, vinyl, and composite materials.
+Although decks can be built close to the ground, they are not in direct contact with the ground.
+Because they are elevated, decks typically include railings that act as a boundary and prevent falls.
+Typically, decks extend off a lower-level room like the kitchen or family room.
+Most are constructed from wood or composite materials.

-Patios refer to an outdoor area set directly against the ground.
-In the past, patios required a flat surface for installation, but more options are now possible through retaining walls and multi-level systems.
-Patios can be put down directly against a home or can be installed in a separate area of the backyard.
-In most cases, patios have a concrete base, but different types of pavers, tile, and stone can be used to design a patio.
+A patio is an outdoor platform set directly on the ground.
+In the past, patios required a flat surface for installation, but today, retaining walls and multi-level systems give homeowners more options.
+A patio may be built directly against a home or can be installed in a separate area of the backyard.
+A patio may be constructed from a concrete base, pavers, tile, or stone.

 Considerations for Decks